 IVI runs various programmes in Finland.
-Two of their current placements are on farms near Helsinki assisting with general duties and living with the families, so food and accommodation is provided.
+Two of their current placements are on farms near Helsinki assisting with general duties and living with the families, so food and accommodation are provided.
 Other placements are available at primary schools in rural areas where volunteers assist in the teaching of English, again accommodation is provided with local families.

 Camphill Communities run volunteer placements throughout the world, including Finland.
 Volunteers work in communities with adults with special needs.
 You will be expected to work for 6 days a week and it is usually preferred that you stay for at least one year.
 The village community of Myllylähde-yhteisö currently has places for volunteers.
 Accommodation is provided for the duration of your stay, but you will have to fund your own meals.

 Useful Links for finding jobs and volunteer positions in Finland

 - Volunteering.org.au for more information about volunteering with IVI

 - Callan Projects provides a database of links to various Camphill communities around the world

 Finland boasts plentiful good quality hotels however they are notoriously expensive.
 The only real option if you want to travel on a budget is to use youth hostels.

 A popular site for backpackers is HostelWorld, and for good reason.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.